carterwayneskhizeine/BlackPulse/README.md

 1.  **On the Source Device**: Locate the `data/messages.db` file within your project directory.
 2.  **Transfer the File**: Copy this `messages.db` file to your new device using your preferred method (e.g., `scp`, USB drive, cloud storage).
 3.  **On the New Device**: Place the copied `messages.db` file into the `data/` directory of your project on the new device.
 Ensure it replaces any existing `messages.db` file if you want to use the old data.
-4.  **Start the Application**: Run `docker-compose up -d` on the new device.
+4.  **Start the Application**: Run `docker compose up -d` on the new device.
 Your application will automatically use the migrated database, and all your messages will be available.

 ## Project Structure